unicoderns/JSloth/docs/sphinx/source/controllers.rst

 Controllers
 ##################

-The place for the bussiness logic.
+The place for the business logic.

 ==========
 Example